In year 7 students have 25 lessons a week.

 Understanding Christianity

-The Life of Jesus
+The life of Jesus

-Visit our RE page for more information
+Visit our religious education page for more information

 Science